superfly72/aws/README.md

-Sportsbet's AWS Kinesis Client Demo
+demo's AWS Kinesis Client Demo
 ===================================

 This is a sample Kinesis producer/consumer.